Dr Isobel Hurst

 Research-led Teaching

 My experience of teaching 19th-century literature informed the development of the Romantic & Victorian pathway of the MA Literary Studies.
-I teach the core module Nineteenth-Century Literature: Romanticisms, which explores the current debate in nineteenth-century studies about the persistence of a Romantic tradition throughout the century.
+I teach the core module Nineteenth-Century Literary Romanticisms, which explores the current debate in nineteenth-century studies about the persistence of a Romantic tradition throughout the century.
 Each week students compare texts which are closely connected yet often taught as the products of two distinct periods; they examine the development of genres and themes, and the ways in which individual texts relate to, derive from, or influence other texts.